sanskrit/raw_etexts_english/blogs/manasataramgini/2010/04/2010-04-16_examining-emily-blanchard-wests-thesis.md

 in the forest, are much more cyclopean in their disposition than those encountered by vR^ikodara in the Mbh.
 For example vAlmIki’s account of virAdha emphasizes it thus:
-gabhIrAkShaM mahA-vaktraM vikaTaM vikaTodaraM | bIbhatasaM viShaMam dIrghaM vikR^itaM ghoradarshanaM ||
+gabhIrAkShaM mahA-vaktraM vikaTaM vikaTodaram | bIbhatasaM viShaMam dIrghaM vikR^itaM ghoradarshanam ||
 His irregularities and ghastly nature along with the huge eye are emphasized (though it is not clear if it was one or two).
 However, in the case of the second rAkShasa, kabandha, encountered later in their journey his homology with the cyclopean Polyphemus is very clear:
-romabhir nishitais tIkShNair mahAgirim ivochChritaM | nIla-megha-nibhaM raudraM megha-stanitaniH svanaM ||
+romabhir nishitais tIkShNair mahAgirim ivochChritam | nIla-megha-nibhaM raudraM megha-stanitaniH svanam ||
 agni-jvAlAni-kAshena lalATa-sthAne dIpyatA | mahApakSheNa pi\~Ngena
 vipulenaayatena cha ||
-ekenorasi ghoreNa nayanena sudarshinA | mahAdaMShTropapannaM taM lelihAnaM mahAmukhaM ||
+ekenorasi ghoreNa nayanena sudarshinA | mahAdaMShTropapannaM taM lelihAnaM mahAmukham ||
 Here again we note that kabandha is compared to a great mountain.
 But more importantly he is said to be cyclopean with single large circular eye on his forehead which is endowed with a great eyelid and blazes